rickstaa/stable-learning-control/docs/spinningup/rl_intro.rst

     a^*(s) = \arg \max_a Q^* (s,a).

-Note: there may be multiple actions which maximize :math:`Q^*(s,a)`, in which case, all of them are optimal, and the optimal policy may randomly select any of them.
+Note: there may be multiple actions which maximise :math:`Q^*(s,a)`, in which case, all of them are optimal, and the optimal policy may randomly select any of them.
 But there is always an optimal policy which deterministically selects an action.

 Bellman Equations